yhoungdev/yhoungdev/README.md

 - Currently  learning Rust
-- Currently Building on Ton Network
+- Building applications on Solana
 - 🌱 I cherish the wonders of nature — from the serene beauty of plants and animals to the captivating vistas that unfold before me, each offering a precious gift that fills my heart with joy.

 - 👨‍💻 All of my projects are available at [https://www.obiabo.xyz/](https://www.obiabo.xyz/)